Estimated reading time: 2 minutes

-So next time your back is feeling stiff after sitting at a desk all day, or you’ve spent all day standing at work.
-Or even if you just feel like you need a deep relaxing stretch try sitting in child’s pose for a few minutes.
+Next time your back is feeling stiff after sitting at a desk all day, or you’ve spent all day standing at work.
+Or even if you feel like you need a deep relaxing stretch try sitting in child’s pose for a few minutes.

 For more wellness tips and information check out the wellbeing section of our blog.
-Also for more lifestyle tips take a look at the lifestyle section.
 And remember to tag us at @surrender_to_happiness on Instagram if you try this pose.
 Finally for information on the warrior poses click here.